Fall 2025 Global Asian Studies

 Introduction to Filipino American Studies

 3 hours.
-US Society course.
+UIC GE US Society course.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method